 Using ShopApp, you can develop an app under your brand and publish it in the Apple App Store and Google Play.

-ShopApp is available for free to all annual Unlimited plan Ecwid users.
-If you use other Ecwid paid plans, you can get a ShopApp for a
+If you use one of the Ecwid paid plans, you can get a ShopApp for a

 How to Promote Your Ecommerce Mobile App